cryptection/stylishcv/README.md

 ### Colors
 You can use `[darkstylish]`, `[lightstylish]`and `[withoutsidebar]`options to change the theme of the document.
 Additionally, some color definitions are conveniently added (but commented out) at the top of *Main.tex*.
 Simply uncomment those lines to easily change colors without messing with the .sty and .cls files.
 For example, you can easily change the accent colors like this.
 Note that some of the theme options present in simple-hipstercv have been removed (e.g. pastel).

+### Comments
+The template works and looks as it should currently, bhere's certainly a lot in the code that could be cleaned up - feel free to improve it and build on the templates!

 ---